pkovacs/slurm-redis/README.md

   --partition= // partition list
   --job=       // job id list
   --name=      // job name list

+# NOTE: pay attention to slurm's DEFAULT TIME WINDOW (see: man sacct) since some
+# combinations of the --job and --state switches can yield unintuitive time ranges
+# and thus require you to use -S and -E to get the time range you really want.

 # Show my recently completed jobs
 $ sacct -cl